Frequently asked questions from first year and pre-major students.

 Remember, in signing your UW Bothell admission application, you agree to submit transcripts for all college credit attempted.

 Yes!
 There are a variety of ways to explore a major.
 First, it’s important to keep in mind that there isn’t just one pathway to a specific career.
 A very good resource to help you is the Career Center.
 They have a variety of tools to assist you when exploring majors.
 Other ways to explore include talking to folks who do what you are interested in – How did they get to where they are?
 Also, think about the classes that you are really interested in.
 Could you take this type of coursework to another level?
 Do an internship?
 Volunteer?
 Sometimes new experiences can open us up to new directions.
 Another avenue of exploration is to look at the various majors and their required classes.
 Do any pique your interest?
 Also, you are always welcome to talk with your Academic Advisor.

 Go to the department/major web page or review the Major Planning Worksheets to figure out the required classes for a particular major.
 Also, make an appointment to meet with your Pre-Major Advisor.
 Your advisor can go over the prerequisites and general education requirements for your specific major area of interest.

 A major is an in-depth study of one field and usually ranges from 65-90 credits at the University of Washington.
 Some majors at UW Bothell include Business Administration, Applied Computing, Computing and Software Systems, and Interdisciplinary Arts & Sciences.
-Students must have a major in order to earn his/her bachelor's degree.
+Students must have a major in order to earn his/her bachelor’s degree.
 Cross-campus majors are not permitted.
-To see the list of majors offered at UW Bothell, click here.
+To see the list of majors offered at UW Bothell, visit the Degree Programs webpage.

 Unlike a major, a student is not required to pursue a minor.
 In general, a minor ranges from 25-35 credits.
 Some minors at UW Bothell include: Business Administration, Computer Software Systems, Education, Human Rights, Information Technology, and Policy Studies.
 Cross-campus minors are permitted.